CloudDataPalina/toll-data-pipelines-airflow-kafka/README.md

 - reads messages from Kafka topic `toll`
 - parses vehicle events
 - inserts streaming data into a MySQL database table for persistent storage.

+Note: Kafka broker and MySQL are expected to be available on localhost (e.g. via Docker, local installation, or Codespaces services).

 ## 🔄 Data Flow Diagram